opds-community/drafts/opds-1.2.md

 ### 2.1.
 Navigation Feeds

 A Navigation Feed is an OPDS Catalog Feed Document whose Atom Entries serve to create a suggested hierarchy for presentation and browsing.
 A Navigation Feed MUST NOT contain OPDS Catalog Entries but instead contains Atom Entries that link to other Navigation or Acquisition Feeds or other Resources.
-Each Atom Entry's "atom:content" element SHOULD include a brief description of the linked Resource.
+Each Atom Entry's `atom:content` element SHOULD include a brief description of the linked Resource.

 Links to Navigation Feeds SHOULD use the "type" attribute `application/atom+xml;profile=opds-catalog;kind=navigation`.
 OPDS Catalog providers SHOULD choose the best relation for each Navigation Feed based on the relations in the section OPDS Catalog Relations.
 The relation "subsection" SHOULD be used if no other relation is more appropriate.

 **Example**

-An OPDS Catalog Root that is the top of a set of Navigation Feeds references three Acquisition Feeds using atom:links:
+An OPDS Catalog Root that is the top of a set of Navigation Feeds references three Acquisition Feeds using `atom:link`:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <feed xmlns="http://www.w3.org/2005/Atom">